cmuramoto/cedar-java/README.md

 --------------------------------------------------------------------------------
 ```

-We can see why it's nearly impossible to match C. Even with the amazing amount of inlining performed by C2, with 0 function calls in the hot path, the code (discarding deoptimization traps) is about 4 times larger than the same C code.
+We can see why it's nearly impossible to match C++.
+Even with the amazing amount of inlining performed by C2, with 0 function calls in the hot path, the code (discarding deoptimization traps) is about 4 times larger than the same C code.

 E.g., to fetch the 'check' field from memory (U.getInt(addr + (to << 3) + 4) -> array[to].check) Java needs 4 instructions to load the check field plus one to sign extend and store it in r13: